WCFS-FM: WAGO

 In 1984, the station was sold to Cox Communications for $9 million.
 On April 2, 1984, Cox launched a contemporary hits format on the station, and its call sign was changed to WAGO.
-The station was branded "G-106."
+The station was branded "G-106".

 WAGO featured John Records Landecker in mornings, who had made a name for himself on 890 WLS.

 Rock era

 On March 4, 1985, the station's format was changed to album oriented rock (AOR) and its call letters were changed to WCKG.
 John Records Landecker continued hosting the morning show on WCKG until 1986, when he returned to 890 WLS.

 By 1987, WCKG had transitioned into a classic rock format.
 On-air personalities included Stephanie Miller, John Howell, Mitch Michaels, Allan Stagg, Joe Thomas, Debbie Alexander, and Rich Koz.

 WCKG picked up the syndicated Howard Stern Show for mornings in March 1995.
-Following on-air attacks on rival Chicago shock jock Mancow Muller's family and Muller's boss's family, Stern's show was dropped in October 1995.
-The station blamed issues with "some of Howard's on-air content," and the show moved to AM 1160 WJJD.
+After Stern tried to foment a local rivalry with the locally-based Mancow Muller on WRCX by attacking the personality, his boss, and their families, Cox dropped the show in October 1995.
+The station blamed issues with "some of Howard's on-air content", and one day later, it was picked up by WJJD, then owned by Infinity Broadcasting, who distributed the show.

-WCKG was traded to Infinity Broadcasting in 1996.
+In an ironic twist, WCKG would sold to Infinity Broadcasting and become WJJD's sister station in 1996, with Cox acquiring Infinity stations in Orlando in exchange.
 At the end of the year, Infinity Broadcasting was purchased by the parent company of CBS.
+This would then clear the way for Stern to return to 105.9 after one year on the AM band.